 |Maintain||Recommend ongoing maintenance|

 |Comment||For your information|

-- Wooden deck surfaces were overdue for normal maintenance.
+- Wooden deck or porch surfaces were overdue for normal maintenance.
 Recommend that a qualified person clean and preserve as necessary.
 Where decks have been coated with a finish such as opaque stains or paint, it may be too difficult to strip the finish and apply anything but paint or opaque stain.
 Where transparent stain or penetrating oil has been applied in the past, recommend that a penetrating oil be used.
 For more information, visit:http://www.reporthost.com/?PENOILhttp://www.reporthost.com/?DKMAIN

 Attic and Roof Structure

 15) Repair/Replace, Evaluate - One or more sections of the roof structure appeared to have substandard ventilation, ridge vents were missing and/or there were too few vents.
 This can result in high attic and roof surface temperatures, reduce the life of the roof covering materials, and/or increase cooling costs.
 High levels of moisture are also likely to accumulate in the roof structure or attic, and can be a conducive condition for wood-destroying organisms.
 Standard building practices require one free square foot of ventilation for every 150 square feet of attic space, and that vents be evenly distributed between the lowest points of the roof structure and the highest points to promote air circulation.
 Often this means that both soffit vents and ridge or gable end vents are installed.
 Recommend that a qualified contractor evaluate and repair per standard building practices.

 16) Repair/Replace - The ceiling insulation installed in the attic was substandard and appeared to have an R rating that's significantly less than current standards (R-50).
 Heating and cooling costs will likely be higher due to poor energy efficiency.
 Recommend that a qualified contractor install insulation for better energy efficiency and per standard building practices.